-Description: The Earl Ubell Grant program recognizes and supports exceptional student work that in some way seeks to make science, scientific method, and scientific findings accessible to non-scientists and popular audiences.
-Awards are presented to Division II and Division III student project with a focus on science and public health reporting; documentary photography, film, and video; and fact-based projects that address aspects of science in general.
+Description: The Earl Ubell Grant program recognizes and supports students who seek to make science, scientific methods, and scientific findings accessible to non-scientists and popular audiences.
+Awards are presented to Division II and Division III student projects with a focus on science and public health reporting; documentary photography, film, and video; and fact-based projects that address aspects of science in general.

-Earll Ubell began his career at the New York Herald Tribune as a messenger and rose to science editor, a position he held from 1953 to 1966 before transferring to the then-new medium of television.
+Earl Ubell began his career at the New York Herald Tribune as a messenger and rose to science editor, a position he held from 1953 to 1966 before transferring to the then-new medium of television.
 He was health science editor for WCBS-TV from 1966 to 1972, and from 1978 to 1995.
 He served as the news director for WNBC-TV News from 1972 to 1976.

 Ubell covered such notable events as the first Sputnik flight in 1957 and the first U.S. manned space flight in 1961.
 He carried out scientific research at major laboratories, and was the author of eight books (one co-authored).
-His numerous awards for journalism, medical reporting and science writing include an Emmy in 1970 for the New York area of the National Academy of Television Arts and Sciences and the Donald Salmon Award for significant contribution to development of the arts in that same year.
+His numerous awards for journalism, medical reporting, and science writing include an Emmy in 1970 for the New York area of the National Academy of Television Arts and Sciences and the Donald Salmon Award for significant contribution to development of the arts in that same year.
 Ubell died in 2007 at age 80.